AniDa/graphLoader/README.md

 graphLoader
 ===========

 This script loads graphs under separate named graphs in Virtuoso 7.0.0.
-How to do it?

 First, you need Virtuoso.
 Assuming you don't have it just follow the steps from the beginning.
 It's a Mac OS X installation.

-You can skip Homebrew and Virtuoso installations if you already have then installed.
+You can skip Homebrew and Virtuoso installations if you already have them installed.

 ##Homebrew installation